Do Medical Aids Cover Asthma Treatment?

 What exactly is asthma?

-Asthma is a lung disease and the very fact that it is on the list of chronic diseases means that it is a lifelong condition that cannot be cured, but that can be managed.
-The wall of the airways become inflamed, making it difficult to breathe and allowing less oxygen to reach the lungs.
-When the airways constrict the muscle groups around the bronchi contract and phlegm is produced.
-Many people suffer only a mild form of the condition but it can become very serious and may even require hospitalization.
-With proper care the condition can be managed and sufferers are normally able to lead normal lives.
+Asthma is a lung disease, and the very fact that it is on the list of chronic diseases means that it is a lifelong condition that cannot be cured but can be managed.
+The wall of the airways becomes inflamed, making it difficult to breathe and allowing less oxygen to reach the lungs.
+When the airways constrict, the muscle groups around the bronchi contract, and phlegm is produced.
+Many people suffer only a mild form of the condition, but it can become very serious and may even require hospitalization.
+With proper care, the condition can be managed, and sufferers are normally able to lead normal lives.

 What are the causes of asthma?